Danik2212/foe_helper/README.md

+# IN DEVELOPMENT

  # Foe Helper Tool

  I made this tool to help me with Forge of empires using autohotkey and color detection.
 While I try to keep it updated, I can't garantee it will always work.
 The script was developped on FOE France.
 Some functions might not work in other regions.

 ## How to get started: